ericaarengh/age-and-gender-detection/README.md

 To build a gender and age detector that can approximately guess the gender and age of the person (face) in a picture or through webcam.

+About the Project :

+In this Python Project, we had used Deep Learning to accurately identify the gender and age of a person from a single image of a face. we used the models trained by Tal Hassner and Gil Levi.
+The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
+It is very difficult to accurately guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.
+And so, we made this a classification problem instead of making it one of regression.

 The contents of this Project :

 opencv_face_detector.pbtxt